-Taiwan, officially known as the Republic of China (ROC), is one of Asia’s most intriguing destinations.
+Taiwan is one of Asia’s most intriguing destinations.
 It is rich in culture, incredibly safe and also possesses a highly developed and dynamic economy.
 Due to its focus on innovation, Taiwan is a major attraction to foreign specialists who wish to gain valuable experience and a deeper understanding of the Asian marketplace.
 Whether it be for work, business or tourism; Taiwan is a great destination.
 This guide outlines the different visa options available to those interested in traveling or moving to Taiwan.

 The Taiwan Resident Visa applies to foreign nationals, with valid passports or other legal travel documentation, who intend to live in Taiwan for a period of more than 6 months, for the purpose of: